 All the latest news and views.
 Be sure to check here regularly for information about forthcoming events, reviews of recent events, training news and other important information.

-Following the success of the Olympic Sports Day held last September for both junior and senior members of our club at Wakefield Thornes Track, here is your chance to enter the West Yorkshire Track & Field League which is a set of 6 meets throughout the Spring and Summer, mainly on Wednesday evenings but the first and last one on a Sunday.
+Here is your chance to enter the West Yorkshire Track & Field League which is a set of 6 meets throughout the Spring and Summer, mainly on Wednesday evenings but the first and last one on a Sunday.
 This is a very well organised league held at both Cleckheaton and Wakefield tracks and in the past few years has been well attended by our junior section and a few of our senior section.
 This year it would be great to see more of you participating in the league.
 If you are unsure whether this league is for you or not, why not check out the results from last year.
 If you think you can achieve similar times to those that were recorded last year then this league is definitely for you.
-Last years results can be found here: 2016 WYTFL Results
+Last years results can be found here: 2017 WYTFL Results

 If you have any queries, don’t hesitate to ask Paul Brown, Jo Heseltine, Keith Pailing or Paul Howard.